espressif/esp-idf/docs/api-reference/system/heap_debug.rst

 If a heap integrity assertion fails, a line will be printed like ``CORRUPT HEAP: multi_heap.c:225 detected at 0x3ffbb71c``.
 The memory address which is printed is the address of the heap structure which has corrupt content.

-It's also possible to manually check heap integrity by calling :cpp:func:`heap_caps_check_integrity` function.
+It's also possible to manually check heap integrity by calling :cpp:func:`heap_caps_check_integrity_all` or related functions.
 This function checks all of requested heap memory for integrity, and can be used even if assertions are disabled.
 If the integrity check prints an error, it will also contain the address(es) of corrupt heap structures.

 Finding Heap Corruption
 ^^^^^^^^^^^^^^^^^^^^^^^